What is genetics?

 Genetics is a field in Biology that studies how genes that determine particular traits are passed down from parents to offspring.
 Genes encode information about your traits such as eye color, hair color, height, and other characteristics.
 On the other hand, genes passed can also be increased risk factors for certain diseases such as cancer.
 Therefore, the field of genetics has been and continues to be an active area of research to understand the inheritance of specific genes.

 What is a gene?

-Genes are made of DNA, that carries genetic information, and belong to a larger structure called the chromosome.
+Genes are made of DNA, which carries genetic information and belongs to a larger structure called the chromosome.
 Humans have 23 pairs of chromosomes, so a total of 46 chromosomes, where 22 pairs are autosomal, and one pair is sex chromosomes.
 There are an estimated 20,000 genes in the chromosomes, which are referred to as our human genome.

 How do genes work?